course-dprep/online-groceries-impact-healthiness/README.md

     * **temp** : put the temporary files, such as some intermediate datasets.
 We may delete these filed in the end.
     * **output**: put results, including the generated figures in sub-folder figure, log files in sub-folder log, and tables in sub-folder table.
     * **input**: put all temporary input files
-- **src**:  all source codes.
+- **src**:  all source codes used for data manipulation.
   * Three parts: **data_preparation**, **analysis**, and **paper**. (including tex files).

 ## Dependencies
-This project uses RStudio as a tool for data analysis and printing of results tables and graphs.
+This project uses R as a tool for data analysis and printing of results tables and graphs.
 Please follow the installation guide on Tilburg Science Hub to install R and RStudio by clicking on the following [link](https://tilburgsciencehub.com/topics/computer-setup/software-installation/rstudio/r/).

+To manipuate and analyse the data, this project makes use of several packages within R. These packages will be automatically installed (if not installed already) when running the full source code.
+The packages that are used are:
+*
+*
+*

 ## Running instructions (will be added later)